-Contract lifecycle management is proving to be a very time-consuming element of the business, which facilitates the need for an efficient and automated contract management system.
+Contract management is proving to be a very time-consuming element of the business, which facilitates the need for an efficient and automated contract management system.

-What is contract lifecycle management (CLM)?
+What is contract management?

 Contract administration or follow-up of contracts concluded with customers, suppliers, partners or employees.
 In contract management, the process of managing contract creation, execution and analysis to maximize operational and financial performance in an organization, all while reducing financial risk.

-Why is contract lifecycle management important?
+Why is contract management important?

 71% of all companies fail to find 10% or more of their contracts each year